G3N-es/G3nshop-for-Bludit/README.md

 - Copy the folder G3Nshop_plug in bl-plugins, and the folder G3Nshop_theme in bl-themes.
 - Create a category for the store.
 - Enter the Admin.
-- Active the plugin and the theme.
+- Active the theme and the plugin.
 - Configure the plugin.
 - Important: Assign the category to the store before creating any product.